Definition of Employee Stock

-Eligibility for Employee Stock Option plan is as under:
+Eligibility for the Employee Stock Option plan is as under:

-- The employee should be permanent employee of the organization.
+- The employee should be a permanent employee of the organization.

-- A part time or whole-time director of the company is also eligible for ESOP irrespective of period of service.
+- A part-time or whole-time director of the company is also eligible for ESOP irrespective of the period of service.

-- An Employee or director of holding or subsidiary company is also eligible for ESOP.
+- An Employee or director of a holding or subsidiary company is also suitable for ESOP.

 - Any Key Managerial Personnel is also eligible for ESOP in the organization.

-Any Promoter or Director of the company who is holding more than 10 percent of equity capital of the company is not eligible for ESOP.
+Any Promoter or Director of the company holding more than 10 percent of the company’s equity capital is not eligible for ESOP.

 Tax Implications of Employee Stock Option Plan

-- Firstly the difference between exercise price and market price is to be treated as perquisite and taxable under salary and
+- Firstly the difference between the exercise price and the market price is to be treated as perquisite and taxable under salary and

-- Secondly on the sale of ESOP after the term mentioned, it is taxed under the capital gains difference between selling price and the fair value as calculated in calculation of perquisite will be taxed under capital gains.
+- Secondly, on the sale of ESOP after the term mentioned, it is taxed under the capital gains difference between the selling price and the fair value as calculated in the calculation of gratuity will be taxed under capital gains.

 Who Can Opt for Employee Stock Option Plan?